 Drain and rinse black beans.
 One cup of beans is enough, but I like a lot of beans and use the entire can.

-To a smaller crock pot, add the black beans, 1 cup frozen corn, 1 cup salsa, 1 tablespoon chili powder, ½ teaspoon of cumin, ½ teaspoon garlic powder, ½ teaspoon onion powder, ½ teaspoon pepper, and 1 teaspoon salt.
+To a 3 quart or larger crock pot, add 1 cup of black beans, 1 cup of frozen corn, 1 cup of salsa, 1 tablespoon of chili powder, ½ teaspoon of cumin, ½ teaspoon of garlic powder, ½ teaspoon of onion powder, ½ teaspoon of black pepper, and 1 teaspoon of salt.
 Mix well.

 Add the chicken into the mixture and spoon some on top.
 Cook on low for 3-4 hours until the chicken is tender and 165°.